LSSTDESC/qp/docs/advanced_usage/parameterizations.md

 ## Histogram

+* figure of what an example of this parameterization looks like
 * how to make an ensemble of histograms
 * how to convert an ensemble to histogram parameterization
 * details of how this parameterization works